One minute of exercise a day can keep you healthy

 - Wild Mice like Running Wheels

-Dr. Martin Gibala is a professor and chair of the Kinesiology department at McMaster University in Hamilton, Ontario.
-He's also the co-author of a new book called, The One-Minute Workout.
+Dr. Martin Gibala is a professor and chair of the Kinesiology department at McMaster University in Hamilton, Ont.
+He's also the co-author of a new book called The One-Minute Workout.
 He says that time we spend exercising really intensely can go down even more… to one minute per day.

 Sounds like click-bait, but it's not.